Exponential Decay of Correlations for Finite Horizon Sinai Billiard Flows: Preliminary lemmas

 where in the last step, we used that $d\vf_1, d\vf_2$ are uniformly bounded by definition of $C^s_z$ as well as the fact that $|\frac{d\vf_1}{dr_1} - \frac{d\vf_2}{dr_2}| \le C d(z_1,z_2)$ since $P^+(W)$ has uniformly bounded curvature.
 Using again \eqref{eq:equiv} and the fact that $W$ has uniformly bounded curvature according to (W2), we get $C d_W(Z_1,Z_2) \le d(z_1,z_2) \le C^{-1} d_W(Z_1,Z_2)$, for some $C>0$.

-Now we turn to the second term on the right hand side of \eqref{eq:log J}.
-Since $J_{P^+(W)}\Phi_{-\tau(Z)}(z)$ is bounded away from $0$ and all the functions appearing in the numerator and denominator of the right-hand-side are uniformly bounded, it suffices to consider the differences in each function of the right-hand-side separately.
+Now we turn to the second term on the right-hand side of \eqref{eq:log J}.
+Since $J_{P^+(W)}\Phi_{-\tau(Z)}(z)$ is bounded away from $0$ and all the functions appearing in the numerator and denominator of the right-hand side are uniformly bounded, it suffices to consider the differences in each function of the right-hand side separately.

-It is easy to verify by direct inspection (using that our billiard has finite horizon, while $P^+(Z_1)$ and $P^+(Z_2)$ lie in a connected component of the complement of the singularity set for $T$ in $\cM$, and the curvatures of the scatterers are bounded above) that \footnote{ The factor $1/2$ here is intrinsic and not related to the quadratic decay choice in \eqref{defhom}.}
+It is easy to verify by direct inspection (using that our billiard has finite horizon, while $P^+(Z_1)$ and $P^+(Z_2)$ lie in a connected component of the complement of the singularity set for $T$ in $\cM$, and the curvatures of the scatterers are bounded above) that\footnote{ The factor $1/2$ here is intrinsic and not related to the quadratic decay choice in \eqref{defhom}.}